TrishadKano/DATA-SCIENCE-PROJECTS/POWER BI PROJECTS/README.md

 ### Data Sources

-Car sales data: The primary dataset used fo this analysis is the "Car Sales.xlsx", containing information about sales performance and customer insights
+**Car sales dataset**: The primary dataset used fo this analysis is the "Car Sales.xlsx", containing information about sales performance and customer insights

 # Snapshot of the Dashboard: